Apply for Housing

 Am I required to have a Meal Plan?

-Students living in the following on-campus housing locations are required to purchase the meal plan: Hayes-Healy, Gillson, Toler, Fromm, Pac Wing, and Lone Mountain.
-Those living in Loyola Village, Fulton House, and Pedro Arrupe are not required to purchase the meal plan.
+Students living in the following on-campus housing locations are required to purchase the meal plan: Hayes-Healy, Gillson, Toler, Fromm, Pac Wing, Lone Mountain-East, Loyola Village, Loyola Village Townhouses, and Lone Mountain-North.
+Those living in St. Anne’s, Fulton House, and Pedro Arrupe are not required to purchase the meal plan.
 More information can be found on the Meal Plan webpage.

 Can I bring my car to USF?